K-Games/Ascension/README.md

 ## Client Changes
 * Critical hit damage in the Stats screen now match with the Inventory screen.
+* Players cannot login with no weapon or skills equipped.

 ## Server Changes